 - Add all mushrooms back into the skillet with 1-2 cups of birria sauce and cook down for another 2-3 minutes.

 - Quesabirria: heat a little oil in another skillet over medium.
 Dip a corn tortilla in the pot of birria then place it in the skillet.
 While it’s cooking, add a scoop of the mushroom mixture and a handful of shredded vegan cheese (optional) to one half of the tortilla.

 - Fold the tortilla over the fillings and cook for another 1-2 minutes on the first side.
 Flip and cook on the second side until the outsides are crispy and the cheese is melty.
 Continue this process until all the tacos are made.

 - Serve with a topping of diced white onions, chopped cilantro, lime wedges, and a side of birria sauce.

 - Stew: serve the mushrooms directly in the birria with a garnish of onion, cilantro, lime wedges, etc.

 - Tacos: serve the mushroom mixture inside fresh corn tortillas with garnishes of your choice.
 Enjoy!

-- If you don't have a cinnamon stick, you can replace it with ~ ¼ tsp powdered cinnamon.
+- If you don't have a cinnamon stick, you can replace it with ~ ¼ teaspoon powdered cinnamon.